 While each new fellow brings their own experiences and passions to the role, outreach to the community beyond the walls of our galleries defines the position.
 The art league partnered with two new luxury hotels in Ocean City in 2019 to mount ‘pop up’ exhibitions of Brooke Rogers paintings.
 Exhibiting contemporary art in non-traditional settings allows the wider community–including people who may not normally visit an art gallery–to experience the joys of art.

-Brooke Rogers’ work on view at the annual fund raiser, held this year at the new aLoft Hotel on 45th Street.
+Brooke Rogers’ work on view at the annual fund raiser, held in 2019 at the new aLoft Hotel on 45th Street.

 The fellow may lead a bus trip to a contemporary art museum, like Glenstone.
 Brooke offered a series of lectures on contemporary art throughout the summer and fall, including a primer on many of the artists in the Glenstone collection.
 The lectures, which played to very supportive crowds throughout the series, included themes on abstract art such as, “The Modern Ocean: How abstract artists are influence by rivers, oceans and other bodies of water”, and “Faith in Art: Abstract art and the unbroken search for meaning and community.”
 He also hosted a group of art leagues supporters at a Saturday afternoon luncheon and studio visit, where he discussed his work and answered questions about his painting process.

 Brooke Rogers lectured on the Glenstone Collection prior to leading a bus trip

 to the Glenstone Collection of modern and contemporary art in June of 2019.